55: No Such Thing As Samurai Nail Clippers

 They just parachute down onto fires and put them out.
 What?

-Because I guess from that height, it looks really small, but once you get quite
+Because I guess from that height, it looks really small, but once you get close

 And obviously, it's not for a mass response.
 You can't have hundreds of people doing it, but these people do exist.